videojs/videojs-contrib-hls/docs/multiple-alternative-audio-tracks.md

 As you can see m3u8's do not have a property for `AudioTrack.id`, which means that we let `video.js` randomly generate the id for `AudioTrack`s.
 This will have no real impact on any part of the system as we do not use the `id` anywhere.

 The other property that does not have a mapping in the m3u8 is `AudioTrack.kind`.
-It was decided that we would set the `kind` to `main` when `default` is set to `true` and in all other cases we set it to `alternative`
+It was decided that we would set the `kind` to `main` when `default` is set to `true` and in other cases we set it to `alternative` unless the track has `characteristics` which include `public.accessibility.describes-video`, in which case we set it to `main-desc` (note that this `kind` indicates that the track is a mix of the main track and description, so it can be played *instead* of the main track; a track with kind `description` *only* has the description, not the main track).

 Below is a basic example of a mapping m3u8 layout